NethServer/ns8-docs/cluster.rst

 1. 2FA is disabled for all users.
 See :ref:`configure-2fa-section` to enable it again on your account.

+See also the note in :ref:`audit-trail-section` about node promotion.

 Reachable leader node
 ---------------------